Test Space

 Test Space is Sue Loughlin and Corinne Kilvington who have been working together since meeting at UNION 23, a year long course for artists and creatives provided by UNION Arts: The Northern School for Creativity and Activism.
 Corinne’s is the founder and artistic director of Theatre Space North East.

-This collaborative partnership organises Speak Up for Grassroots Arts Sunderland and has received funding from an Arts Council England Project Grant, seed funded by UNION Arts.
+This collaborative partnership organised Speak Up for Grassroots Arts Sunderland after receiving funding from an Arts Council England Project Grant, seed funded by UNION Arts.

-Test Space will use event-based strategies to pose questions around the democratisation of the arts, the role of arts spaces in supporting creative community cohesion and methods for sustaining local creative ecosystems in the Sunderland area.
+Test Space used event-based strategies to pose questions around the democratisation of the arts, the role of arts spaces in supporting creative community cohesion and methods for sustaining local creative ecosystems in the Sunderland area.

-Findings will be made available in printed and digital formats and will be used to support the case for artist-led initiatives in Sunderland.
+Findings were made available in printed and digital formats with the intention that they be used to support the case for artist-led initiatives in Sunderland.
+Read the documents here:

-This project aims to add to the current localised information to support the cause for artist-led.
+This project adds to the current localised, regional and national support for artist-led.

 Explore methods of initiating and sustaining artist led initiatives in Sunderland